 AVJB has voluntarily taken part in the PUR process which will allow us to recognise the need for good records management practices, comply with our statutory obligation under section 5(1)(a) of the 2011 Act to keep our Records Management Plan (RMP) under review, and it will also allow us to identify where additional efforts are required to enhance and improve our existing RMP.

-A copy of the Keepers Final Report on the AVJB Progress Update Review, published on 4th July 2018, can be viewed by clicking on the link below.
+A copy of the Keepers Final Reports on the AVJB Progress Update Reviews, published on 4th July 2018 and 20th September 2019, can be viewed by clicking on the link below.